Home

 Essays

-This far north, even in midday, the sun strikes the land with a sideways slant
+This far north, even in midday, the winter sun strikes the land with a sideways slant

 Silvering Light